Prelims Cracker

 • Vision: Leprosy-free India.

-• Implementation: While the strategies and plans are formulated centrally, they are implemented by the States/UTs.
+• Under it, funds are allocated to states and UTs based on state/UT specific Programme Implementation Plans, with a focus on local needs, priorities, and capacity.
+While the strategies and plans are formulated centrally, they are implemented by the States/UTs.

 Nikusth 2.0 Portal